lrbtiti/MachineLearningForTextcategory/README.md

-machine learning for category logs
+machine learning for category text file
 ==================

-this library used for deal with logs and category it by automation
+this library used for deal with text and category it by automation

 Requirements
 ============